KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 - `fixtures/README.md` documents the refresh commands, describes the stage-to-artifact mapping, and calls out the maintainer URL normalization heuristics.
 - Stage 1 fixtures backfill missing maintainer URLs (derived from repository owners) so future schema tightening will not fail on legacy data.

-### Phase 3 – Validation automation
+### Phase 3 – Validation automation ✅ Completed Sep 2025

-- Add schema files to `pipeline/schemas/` and wire them into `scripts/fixtures/validateFixtures.js` (or a sibling CLI) so `npm run test:fixtures` covers the new artifacts.
-- Integrate artifact validation into the release packaging flow (npm script + CI job) and fail the build on schema violations.
-- Harden the Stage 1 schema to require the cleaned `maintainerURL` shape and propagate the same constraint to the final artifact schemas.
+- All stage schemas now require a non-empty `maintainerURL` field with URI formatting, and the final artifact schema mirrors the constraint.
-- Document remediation steps for failures (regenerate fixtures, adjust schemas, escalate breaking changes).
+- Added `scripts/validate_release_artifacts.js` plus the `node --run release:validate` command, and wired it into `node --run automated` so release packaging fails fast on schema drift.
+- `fixtures/README.md` documents recovery steps for failed validations, covering both fixture regeneration and production artifact checks.

 ### Phase 4 – Rollout & follow-up